Skip to main content

 Champions: Zed, Talon, Katarina, Akali, Yasuo, Yone, Qiyana

 If your champion pool reads like a highlight reel waiting to happen, you likely score high on Extraversion and low on Emotionality.
-Assassin players are the sensation seekers of League—drawn to high-risk, high-reward gameplay that offers intense emotional peaks.
+Assassin players are the sensation seekers of League, drawn to high-risk, high-reward gameplay that offers intense emotional peaks.

 The Psychology

-Assassin mains demonstrate:
+Assassin mains tend to show:

 • Low Anxiety: You don’t spiral when you’re 0/2 in lane.
 You see it as setup for the comeback.

-• High Social Boldness: You’re comfortable being the center of attention—whether that’s carrying or getting question-mark pinged.
+• High Social Boldness: You’re comfortable being the center of attention, whether that’s carrying or getting question-mark pinged.

 • Sensation Seeking: Routine bores you.
 You’d rather make a risky play than play it safe.